Do you often feel puffy and bloated? Then there is a possibility that your body is retaining excess water.

 - Massage your body to improve circulation, which reduces water retention.

-- Avoid consuming over-processed foods.
+- Avoid consuming over-processed foods or foods with preservatives.

 Must Read: How to Drink Water To Lose Weight?